 In April 2021, the Company's board of directors adopted the Company's 2021 Employee Stock Purchase Plan (the "2021 ESPP").
 The Company authorized the issuance of 1,175,000 shares of common stock under the 2021 ESPP.
 In addition, the number of shares available for issuance under the 2021 ESPP will be annually increased on January 1 of each year for a period of ten years, beginning on January 1, 2022 and continuing through January 1, 2031 by the lesser of (i) 1% of the total number of shares of common stock outstanding on December 31 of the immediately preceding year; and (ii) 3,525,000 shares, except before the date of any such increase, the Company's board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+On January 1, 2022, 915,121 additional shares were reserved for issuance pursuant to this provision.
 Subject to any limitations contained therein, the 2021 ESPP allows eligible employees to contribute (in the form of payroll deductions or otherwise to the extent permitted by the administrator) an amount established by the administrator from time to time in its discretion to purchase common stock at a discounted price per share.

-Under the 2021 ESPP, eligible employees are granted the right to purchase shares of common stock at the lower of 85% of the fair value at the time of exercise.
+Under the 2021 ESPP, eligible employees are granted the right to purchase shares of common stock at the lower of 85% of the fair value at the time of grant or 85% of the fair value at the time of exercise.
 The right to purchase shares of common stock is granted in May and November of each year for an offering period of approximately six months.
 The first offering period under the 2021 ESPP commenced in May 2021 and the second offering in November 2021.
-For the year ended December 31, 2021, employees who elected to participate in the ESPP purchased 39,490 shares of common stock under the 2021 ESPP, resulting in cash proceeds to the Company of \$0.3 million.
-The weighted average price at purchase was \$7.37 per share.
-As of December 31, 2021, the Company has 1,135,510 remaining authorized shares available for purchase.
+For the year ended December 31, 2022 and 2021, employees who elected to participate in the ESPP purchased 95,742 and 39,490 shares of common stock, respectively, under the 2021 ESPP, resulting in cash proceeds to the Company of \$0.3 million and \$0.3 million, respectively.
+The weighted average price at purchase was \$2.68 and \$7.37 per share, respectively.
+As of December 31, 2022 and 2021, the Company had 1,955,107 and 1,135,510, respectively, remaining authorized shares available for purchase.